Bachelor of Engineering

 - A7 Teamwork: Demonstrates effective team membership and team leadership.

-To qualify for the Bachelor of Engineering (Electrical and Electronic) (Honours), students must complete a total of 400 credit points (32 credit bearing units and two non-credit point units), as follows:
+To qualify for the Bachelor of Engineering (Electrical and Electronic) (Honours), students must complete a total of 400 credit points (32 credit bearing units and a non-credit point unit), as follows:

 - 7 x Foundation Studies units (87.5 credit points)